raw parsnip

 Common measurement equivalents in grams

 Yes, parsnips can be eaten raw.
-They have a crunchy texture and a sweet, nutty flavor similar to a carrot, making them a great addition to salads or slaws when grated or thinly sliced.
+They are sweet and crunchy, making them a great addition to salads when grated or thinly shaved.

 raw parsnip is a versatile ingredient found in cuisines around the world.
 With 75 calories per 100g and 1.2 grams of protein, it's a nutritious addition to many dishes.